Prof. Dr. med. Karl Stoffel, PhD

 Prof. Dr med.
 Karl Stoffel, PhD

 Prof. Dr. med.
 Karl Stoffel was born in Switzerland and is also Australian citizen.
 He received his undergraduate and medical degrees from the University of Bern and the University of Western Australia.
 He completed his residency at the Kantonsspital St.Gallen and became a Fellow of the Royal Australasian College of Surgeons.
 Following his residency he spent nearly two years devoted to clinical and basic science research in the field trauma and of adult reconstructive surgery.
 Prof Stoffel worked for several years at the University of Western Australia in Fremantle/Perth before he returned 2014 to Basel.
-He is currently a Professor of Orthopaedic Surgery at the University of Basel, Deputy Head of the Orthopaedic Department at the Kantonsspital Baselland and team leader of both, the hip and pelvis division as well as the trauma division.
+He is currently a Professor of Orthopaedic Surgery at the University of Basel, medial leader at the Orthopaedic Department at the Bethesda Hospital and is leading the hip and pelvis team, at both the University Hospital and the Bethesda Hospital.

 Prof. Stoffel is a busy clinician who specializes in the full range of modern joint-preserving hip and pelvic surgery, including hip arthroscopy, corrective osteotomies and minimal invasive and muscle sparing primary and revision total joint arthroplasty.
-As a respected researcher, he has more than 50 peer-reviewed publications on topics including trauma and arthroplasty.
+As a respected researcher, he has more than 70 peer-reviewed publications and more than 300 national and international presentations on topics including trauma and arthroplasty.

 Prof. Stoffel is a member of the Swiss and Australian Orthopaedic Association with full accreditation to practice in both countries.